foxdb/thetpgame-issue-tracker/README.md

 Issue tracker for [thetpgame.com](http://thetpgame.com/)

-Feel free to create new issues if:
+Feel free to [create a new issue](https://github.com/foxdb/thetpgame-issue-tracker/issues) if:
 - you encountered any issues / bugs that you wish to report while playing The TP Game
 - you have suggestions to make it better
 - anything else, really